 2. Can mothers use baby products and vice versa?

-A baby’s skin is very different to an adult skin and therefore have different needs.
+A baby’s skin is very different from adult skin and therefore has different needs.
 A baby’s skin requires protection from the sun, gentle cleansers and support with strengthening the barrier function, or strength of their skin as they grow.

 Key tips to caring for your newborn’s skin include: